mdn/kuma/docs/elasticsearch.rst

 Installing Elasticsearch Search
 ===============================

-We currently require **Elasticsearch 0.90.9**.
+We currently require **Elasticsearch 1.3.x**.
 You may be able to install this from a package manager like yum, aptitude, or brew.

 If not, you can easily `download <http://www.elasticsearch.org/download/>`_ the source and compile it.
 Generally all you'll need to do is::

-    $ cd elasticsearch-0.90.9
+    $ cd elasticsearch-*
     $ bin/elasticsearch -f

 Then run the Kuma search tests::

-    $ ./manage.py test -s --noinput --logging-clear-handlers search
+    $ ./manage.py test -s --noinput kuma.search

 If the tests pass, everything is set up correctly!